splunk/conf19-sdc-workshop/conf2019_workshop.md

 ## Set up your environment

-If you haven't done so already, sign into [Splunk Investigate](https://si.scp.splunk.com) with your Splunk account, accept the Terms Of Service, and choose a name for your Splunk Cloud Services tenant!
+If you haven't done so already, sign into [Splunk Investigate](https://si.scp.splunk.com) with your Splunk account, accept the Terms Of Service, and choose a name for your Splunk Cloud Services tenant.

 Depending on what you choose to do during the workshop, you'll need to ensure your local development environment is set up to successfully submit API requests, and to access and run code examples and applications.
 Here are the tools you'll use:

 - [Splunk Cloud Services CLI](https://github.com/splunk/splunk-cloud-sdk-go/tree/master/cmd/scloud), or `scloud`, is a command-line tool that makes it easy to submit API requests against Splunk Cloud Services.
-Download and unpack the scloud binary [from the Releases section here](https://github.com/splunk/splunk-cloud-sdk-go/releases).
+Download and unpack the scloud binary from [GitHub](https://github.com/splunk/splunk-cloud-sdk-go/releases).
 - [cURL](https://curl.haxx.se/dlwiz/?type=bin) is a command-line tool that allows you to transfer data to or from a server.
 A number of example API requests on the Splunk Developer Portal make use of cURL.
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is a source code management tool that allows you to run commands to access projects and keep track of changes to application files.
 - [Node.js](https://nodejs.org) is a JavaScript runtime environment that is required for a number of example applications accessed from the Splunk Developer Portal.